 Most ASM operations are not in position to comply with the environmental, water use and health and safety requirements.
-This is due to the informal nature of the industry, lack of capacity, knowledge, skills, the cost by Environmental Assessment Practitioners to implement these legislative requirements.
-These ASM operations do not conform to the requirement to rehabilitate the land and there is noncompliance with the mine closure requirements.
+This is due to the informal nature of the industry, lack of capacity, knowledge, skills, the cost of services offered by Environmental Assessment Practitioners to implement these legislative requirements.
+These ASM operations do not conform to the requirement to rehabilitate the land and there is non-compliance with the mine closure requirements.